OpenChain-Project/Reference-Material/Official-Project-FAQ/faq.md

 ### Who Conforms To The OpenChain Standards?

-We maintain a list of organizations decide to publicly announce OpenChain Conformant Programs through our website.
+We maintain a list of organizations decide to publicly announce OpenChain Conformant Programs through our website:

 https://www.openchainproject.org/community-of-conformance

 However, because our specifications are supply chain standards, they focus on the relationship between customers and suppliers, so most organizations adopt our work without public announcement.
+For example, a Bitkom survey sponsored by PwC in 2021 indicated that 20% of German companies with more than 2,000 employees are currently using OpenChain ISO/IEC 5230, the international standard for open source license compliance.

-The primary way you find out if an organization is OpenChain ISO 5230 or OpenChain Security Assurance conformant is by discussing their conformance in procurement negotiations or through their sales material.
+The primary way you find out if an organization is OpenChain ISO/IEC 5230 or OpenChain Security Assurance conformant is by discussing this in sales communications or procurement negotiations.
 You can also ask their OSPO (if present) about their conformance status.

 ### How Is The OpenChain Project Organized?